How Do Tattoos Work?

 There are many different brands of ink, and their ingredients will all be different.
 Combinations are made according to the color of the ink.
 All inks are made up of two compositions: pigments and their carrier.

 The ingredients for the pigment are chosen based on the color.
 The main ingredients used for this purpose are:

 Other ingredients may also be used for the pigments, to make up the coloring agents for the ink.

 Ingredients that were used previously in inks included chemicals that were hazardous.
 Some used in black inks were found to cause skin cancer in animals.
-The more vibrant colors included a plastic-based substance which was causing allergies.
+The more vibrant colors included a plastic-based substance that was causing allergies.

-Hamamelis (witch hazel).
+- Hamamelis (witch hazel)

-Carbon and logwood.
+- Carbon and logwood

-Sodium, aluminum, and copper.
+- Sodium, aluminum, and copper

-Dioxazine and carbazole.
+- Dioxazine and carbazole